mabur/mang_lang/readme.md

 ## Tuple Comprehension

+In Mang Lang you can create loops by using recursion.
+Tuple comprehension is an alternative way to express some loops in a simpler way.
+It is similar to "set builder notation" and "map" and "filter" operations.
-Tuple comprehension can be used to create a tuple by looping over another tuple:
+It is designed for the use case when you create a tuple by looping over another tuple:

 ```
 (